Covariance estimation under one-bit quantization: Numerical experiments

 \subsection{One-\sjoerd{b}it \sjoerd{e}stimator -- \sjoerd{i}nfluence of \sjoerd{c}orrelation}

-In our second experiment we compare \sjoerd{the} sample mean $\hat{\SIGMA}_n$ \sjoerd{to the} estimator $\tilde{\SIGMA}_n$. \sjoerd{Theorem~\ref{thm:Operator}} suggests that the performance of $\tilde{\SIGMA}_n$ heavily depends on the correlations between the different entries of $\X$ (via the off-diagonal entries of $\sjoerdgreen{\A}$, \sjoerd{see the discussion following Theorem~\ref{thm:Operator}}).
-To \sjoerd{illustrate this numerically}, we choose three different ground-truths $\SIGMA \in \R^{p\times p}$ having ones on the diagonal and being constant $c$ on all remaining entries: one with medium correlation ($c = 0.5$), one with high correlation ($c = 0.9$), and one with very high correlation ($c = 0.99$).
+In our second experiment we compare \sjoerd{the} sample covariance matrix $\hat{\SIGMA}_n$ \sjoerd{to the} estimator $\tilde{\SIGMA}_n$. \sjoerd{Theorem~\ref{thm:Operator}} suggests that the performance of $\tilde{\SIGMA}_n$ heavily depends on the correlations between the different entries of $\X$ (via the off-diagonal entries of $\sjoerdgreen{\A}$, \sjoerd{see the discussion following Theorem~\ref{thm:Operator}}).
+To \sjoerd{illustrate this numerically}, we choose three different ground truths $\SIGMA \in \R^{p\times p}$ having ones on the diagonal and being constant $c$ on all remaining entries: one with \ae{low correlation ($c = 0.1$)}, one with high correlation ($c = 0.9$), and one with very high correlation ($c = 0.99$).
 We fix the ambient dimension as $p = 20$ and vary the number of samples $\X_1,...,\X_n$ from $n = 10$ to $n=300$.
-As Figure \ref{fig:Correlation} illustrates, the estimator $\tilde{\SIGMA}_n$ indeed outperforms sample mean if the correlation is high. \sjoerd{This is surprising, as the sample mean uses the full, rather than the quantized samples.
-Let us emphasize, though, that the sample mean will outperform $\tilde{\SIGMA}_n$ in many other scenarios.
-In particular, $\tilde{\SIGMA}_n$ is only a suitable estimator if $\operatorname{diag}(\SIGMA)=\id$.}
+As Figure \ref{fig:Correlation} illustrates, the estimator $\tilde{\SIGMA}_n$ indeed outperforms the sample covariance matrix if the correlation is high. \sjoerd{This is surprising, as the sample covariance matrix uses the full, rather than the quantized samples.
+Let us emphasize, though, that the sample covariance matrix will outperform $\tilde{\SIGMA}_n$ in many other \ae{scenarios.
+The low correlation setting $c=0.1$ is a concrete example}.
+In particular, $\tilde{\SIGMA}_n$ is only a suitable estimator if \ae{$\operatorname{diag}(\SIGMA)$ consists only of ones.}}